Designed 2014, Steve Jones, VK2YLD.

 Take a look at the DVM..
 This is after the power supply repair, and why I say "DANGER - HIGH VOLTAGE" and "Work One-Handed - Keep the other one in your pocket"

-This is also why it is a good idea to do all the electrical tests BEFORE plugin and reform the filter capacitors before you let this lot loose.
+This is also why it is a good idea to do all the electrical tests BEFORE plugin, and reform or replace the main filter capacitors before you let this lot loose.
 If it flashes over... you get one massive bang..
 The filter capacitors are 2x100uF in series giving 50uF with 850v sitting there.. you work out the stored energy.. (owch!)

 And...
 If it flashes over through you...